Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 207.  ### Question207
 Who are responsible for monitoring the progress over the Project and Sprint?

-- [x] Project Progress: the Product Owner, Sprint Progress: the Development Team
+- [x] Project Progress: the Product Owner, Sprint Progress: the Development Team.
-- [ ] Project Progress: the Scrum Master, Sprint Progress: the Development Team
+- [ ] Project Progress: the Scrum Master, Sprint Progress: the Development Team.
-- [ ] Project Progress: the Development Team, Sprint Progress: the Product Owner
+- [ ] Project Progress: the Development Team, Sprint Progress: the Product Owner.
-- [ ] Project Progress: the Product Owner, Sprint Progress: the Scrum Master
+- [ ] Project Progress: the Product Owner, Sprint Progress: the Scrum Master.

 _[⬆ Back to Top](#table-of-contents)_